 After four years, we would expect significant changes to come to the SL2, and Canon hasn’t disappointed.
 The camera now features a fully articulating screen and even offers a selfie mode that allows beginners to control the amount of background blur without the need to understand how the aperture works.
 The grip is deeper, more along the lines of a traditional DSLR, which adds a little bulk but offers a more ergonomic handhold compared to the SL1.
 Those with larger hands will still find it too small, but it’s a compromise, after all.

 The mode dial is now nested into the top plate of the camera, designed for convenient thumb control.
 It doesn’t lock, but because it rests nearly flush with the body, there isn’t too much risk of inadvertently changing modes.
 Some buttons have also been repositioned to make room for the larger screen, but the only thing new is the Wi-Fi button on the top left.
-The SL1 lacked wireless connectivity altogether, while the SL2 gains both Wi-Fi and Bluetooth, and Android users can easily pair via NFC by tapping their phone to the camera.
+The SL1 lacked wireless connectivity altogether, while the SL2 gains both Wi-Fi and Bluetooth, and Android users can easily pair via

 The SL2 makes due with a standard Mini USB port, which is decidedly out of date, but it’s no different than most of Canon’s other DSLRs.
 Like the SL1, the SL2 still offers a microphone input, which is good news for video shooters.
 Pros won’t be picking up this camera, but even the casual videographer can benefit from an inexpensive external microphone, so we’re glad to see the mic jack is still there.

 On the inside, the SL2 has pretty much all the standard Canon tech.
 The aforementioned 24MP sensor and Digic 7 processor help to bump up low-light performance, with an ISO range of 100-25,600 (expandable to 52,200).
 Image quality is pretty solid across the board, and certainly more than sufficient for casual photography.